-In this article, we're aiming to give you a taster of the kind of routes that the Alps have to offer.
-We're focusing purely on long-distance, multi-day treks - some across peaks, others on the floor - but of course, each of these can be broken up into shorter hikes for those with less spare time.
+In this article, we've selected 10 of our favourite hikes in the Alps, combining big hitters like the Tour du Mont Blanc with lesser known trails.
+'Best', for us, means breathtaking alpine scenery, and a level of challenge that pushes us slightly out of our comfort zones, whilst not being impossible.
+We're focusing purely on long-distance, multi-day treks - some across peaks, some through valleys - but of course, each of these can be broken up into shorter hikes for those with less spare time.
 Here are 10 long-distance hiking route in the Alps which showcase all the mountain range has to offer.

 It’s important to note that these route descriptions are only short summaries, designed to inspire but not to serve any navigational purpose.
 They are not intended to guide you on the route and further mapping and planning (or a local guide!) will be required if you want to safely walk any of the trails featured.